Troubleshooting

 - Make sure Sleep read access is enabled (enabling Turn On All is recommended)

 Open the Health app → Sleep → scroll to the bottom and tap Show All Data.
-Tap last night’s record and check whether it contains detailed stages (e.g., Core, Deep), or just a single sleep entry.
+Tap last night’s record and check whether it contains data, and whether it has detailed stages (e.g., Core, Deep).

 Common scenarios:

-- Mi Band and other third-party devices: Some devices only write “In Bed” or a generic “Sleep” entry to Apple Health without detailed sleep stages. mojo cannot display this type of data.
+- Mi Band and other third-party devices: Some devices only write “In Bed” or a generic “Sleep” entry to Apple Health without detailed stages. mojo will show the total sleep duration but cannot render a stage chart.

-- Apple Watch: Writes complete sleep stage data and typically syncs correctly.
+- Apple Watch: Writes complete sleep stage data and renders the full stage chart.

 Step 3: Choose the Right Category When Logging Manually

-If you add sleep records manually in Apple Health, select Core Sleep or another specific stage — not just “In Bed” or “Sleep”. mojo filters out entries that lack stage information.
+If you add sleep records manually in Apple Health, prefer Core Sleep or another specific stage so mojo can draw the stage chart.

 Step 4: Force a Refresh